blockprotocol/blockprotocol/rfcs/text/0428-extending-and-duplicating-types.md

 ## Removing link ordering

-The [current metaschema for `Entity Type`](https://blockprotocol.org/types/modules/graph/0.4/schema/entity-type) allows an `ordered` property inside of `links` and [current schema for `Link Data`](https://blockprotocol.org/types/modules/graph/0.3/schema/link-data) includes the [link ordering schema](https://blockprotocol.org/types/modules/graph/0.3/schema/link-orders) as properties, which consists of `leftToRightOrder` and `rightToLeftOrder`.
-With the removal of link ordering, these will be removed in the next version of the metaschema, so the next version of the `Entity Type` metaschema will look like this (the changes to the `allOf` property from above were omitted):
+The [current meta-schema for `Entity Type`](https://blockprotocol.org/types/modules/graph/0.4/schema/entity-type) allows an `ordered` property inside of `links` and [current schema for `Link Data`](https://blockprotocol.org/types/modules/graph/0.3/schema/link-data) includes the [link ordering schema](https://blockprotocol.org/types/modules/graph/0.3/schema/link-orders) as properties, which consists of `leftToRightOrder` and `rightToLeftOrder`.
+With the removal of link ordering, these will be removed in the next version of the meta-schema, so the next version of the `Entity Type` meta-schema will look like this (the changes to the `allOf` property from above were omitted):

 ```json
 {